What are relative income effects?

 The many ways in which having a lower income than your neighbor can hurt

-[The following is a popularised version of part of my PhD thesis]
+[The following is a heavily popularized version of part of my PhD thesis]

 Relative income effects are effects on your happiness based on how your income stands in relation to the income of other people.
 If I am sad not so much because I have don’t have enough money, but because I have less money than Tom, I am suffering a negative relative income effect.